Audio Studio

 4. Press the Enter or Return keys to save it.
 A new annotation is displayed in the annotations list located in the transcription column.
 The transcription saves the characters exactly as typed, allowing high accuracy in translation and speech-to-text tasks.

-Note: Click on the transcription at any time to edit it.
+Note: To edit, click on the transcription at any time.

 1. Select the required to be annotated interval in the time frame.